NVC workshop in the Philippines

 One of the most satisfying outcomes of my workshops “First call for children” are the follow-up projects.
 They document the growing impact of NVC to the participants.
 After the last workshop, some of them ask me to conduct trainings in the Philippines.

-At the same time I was invited to be trainer for a project of human trafficking in Mindanao, Philippines.
+At the same time I was invited to be trainer for a project about human trafficking in Mindanao, Philippines.

 Thus, I had two good reasons to go to the Philippines.

 I requested three further trainers to join me: Esther Gerdts, Klaus Karstädt, Friedericke Kahlau Karstädt.
 A big thank you for all the work we did together, for the joy and the sorrow we shared, and for bringing in time and power to support without any salary for us all.

 We conducted 10 different workshops of 1 to 3 days with each 30 to 180 participants; all together we met 850 interested people, from NGOs, government, national police, young and adult inmates, university members, lawyers, teachers, chaplains, a bishop, priests, sisters, most of them directly and some indirectly working with children.
 Some of the children are in conflict with the law.

 I was overwhelmed, we received so many open hearts in different ways, we received support, either with special food, transportation or workshop material.
 I learned to live in the moment and trust about what will happen, and I remember many times of welcoming, satisfaction and hope.
 When I saw so many brown eyes smiling, I had the impression of looking in trustful open souls.